URB -- Urban Routing Benchmark for RL-equipped Connected Autonomous Vehicles: Urban Routing Benchmark -

 \paragraph{Scenarios}

-To thoroughly test candidate strategies, \our{} facilitates experimenting with a wide range of route-choice tasks. \our{} is modular and highly customizable, with a parameterization scheme allowing configuration of: \begin{list}{$\bullet$}{\leftmargin=1em \itemsep=0pt} \item \textbf{Algorithms:} Off-the-shelf and custom implementations (including TorchRL's modular components for building policies, value functions, and losses, as well as multi-agent implementations where agent policies can be centralized or decentralized and agents may share information). \item \textbf{Network topology}: One of 29 real-world traffic networks and associated demand data, varying in graph size and congestion, to test generalization and scalability as problem complexity increases. \item \textbf{CAV market share}: Fraction of agents that become CAVs, which can range from $0$ up to $100\%$ of agents. \item \textbf{CAV behavior profile}: Users can choose the objective to be pursued by the CAV fleet.
-These behaviors (as mentioned in Section \ref{sec:formalization}) allow assessing the different social and ethical consequences of CAV deployment. \item \textbf{Human learning model}: Users can choose and parameterize the human learning model according to the driver behavior they wish to model in a given city.
-The possible parameterizations can yield greedier or more random human drivers' behaviours. \item \textbf{Action spaces}: Users can set the choice set size (number of routes). \item \textbf{Length and phases of the experiment} and \textbf{hyperparameterization} for the selected algorithm. \end{list}
+To thoroughly test candidate strategies, \our{} facilitates experimenting with a wide range of route-choice tasks. \our{} is modular and highly customizable, with a parameterization scheme allowing configuration of: \begin{list}{$\bullet$}{\leftmargin=1em \itemsep=0pt} \item \textbf{Algorithms:} Off-the-shelf and custom implementations, including TorchRL's modular components for building policies, value functions, and losses, as well as multi-agent implementations where agent policies can be centralized or decentralized, and agents may share information. \item \textbf{Network topology}: One of 29 real-world traffic networks and associated demand data, varying in graph size and congestion, to test generalization and scalability as problem complexity increases. \item \textbf{CAV market share}: Fraction of agents that become CAVs, which can range from $0$ up to $100\%$ of agents. \item \textbf{CAV behavior profile}: Users can choose the objective to be pursued by the CAV fleet.
+These behaviors (as mentioned in Section \ref{sec:formalization}) allow assessing the different social and ethical consequences of CAV deployment. \item \textbf{Human learning model}: Users can choose and parameterize the human learning model according to the driver behavior they wish to model in a given city (detailed in Appendix \ref{sec:humans}). \item \textbf{Action spaces}: Users can set the choice set size (number of routes). \item \textbf{Length and phases of the experiment} and \textbf{hyperparameterization} for the selected algorithm. \end{list}